 The Bordeaux Dataset is recently produced for another study on point cloud registration refinement (Toschi et al., 2021).
 Two more classes are added (namely vegetation and others) to the original classes before using the dataset.
 The data acquisition is made with a Leica CityMapper hybrid sensor.
 The sensor is hybrid as it contains both a Hyperion LiDAR unit and an oblique photogrammetric multi-camera system.
 The multi-camera system consists of one nadir and four 45° tilted cameras.
 The data was acquired over the City of Bordeaux in France.
 It covers an area of ~700m-by-700m with ~10 million points.
 The point cloud is labeled for five classes as follows ground, facade, roof, vegetation, and others (cars, bus stops, fences, and other artificial objects).
 The point cloud is separated for training and testing by 70% and 30%, respectively (Figure 4-6).
-The dataset includes both LiDAR features and colors.
-Points per class distribution of the dataset are given in Table 4-6.
+The dataset are given in Table 4-6.